 Together let's inspire some yummy ideas and creations.

-I have been compiling a juicy selection of migraine food recipes for years now.
+I've been compiling a juicy selection of migraine food recipes for years now.

-I have had to convert them all for my allergies (dairy, wheat, almonds, sugar, etc.) and to be migraine friendly.
+Now in a a huge collection, I've had to convert them all for my allergies (dairy, wheat, almonds, sugar, etc.) and to be migraine friendly.

-In the meantime, please feel free to submit whatever your favorite and easy pain free recipe is.
-Or recipes on the form below.
+In the meantime, please feel free to submit whatever your favorite and easy pain free recipe is... or recipes on the form below.
 The more the merrier.
 Happy tummy - happy mummy!